-However, there is a case in which this may not be true.
-When a COBOL program opens an indexed file WITH LOCK, the COBOL program then has exclusive access to that file.
+However, this may not be true when a COBOL program opens an indexed file WITH LOCK.
+In this case, the COBOL program then has exclusive access to that file.
 This has an important consequence for RM/COBOL indexed files.
 In this case, the RM/COBOL runtime system knows that no other user is able to change the indexed file overhead tables on the server, and it keeps the overhead tables on the local machine.
 This results in fewer requests across the network for the overhead tables and may result in better performance than the same program using Btrieve indexed files.